scipy/scipy.org/www/install.rst

 The Python language is moving from the 2.x series to Python 3.
 As of late 2012, all of the core Scipy Stack packages support Python 3, but some more specialist packages still only work on Python 2.
-The methods above will mostly install Python 2, with the exception of `Pyzo <http://www.pyzo.org/>`_.
+The full distribution listed above will mostly install Python 2, with the exception of `Pyzo <http://www.pyzo.org/>`_.

 If you choose to use the new version of the language, it should be easy to find Python 3 versions of packages in your package manager.